EITD/DistributedGraphNetwork/README.md

 2. Neighborhood Queries: We implemented `Khop_Neighborhood(nid, k, (δ0,...,δk-1))` operations to support k-hop neighborhood queries, which calculate the aggregated features of a node's neighborhood up to k hops away.

 3. Message-Passing-Based Neighborhood Aggregation: To simulate the neighborhood aggregation process of GNN training, we introduced a `Train(epochs)` operation.
 This iterates over nodes to compute new weights based on k-hop neighborhood aggregations, with each node storing a history of aggregation weights. `Future` mechanism was considered to manage the completion of epochs and support synchronous training operations.
+We used two protocol: RPC and Socket, each with similar logic in both asynchronous training and synchronous training.

-4. Marker-Based Asynchronous Training: We explored asynchronous training through iterative k-hop neighborhood aggregations, maintaining a `epoch_dict`(marker) recording each node's epoch to keep causality across aggregation steps and epochs.
-The marker should be disseminated across workers to signal readiness for next epoch's iteration computations.
+4. Marker-Based Asynchronous Training: We combined Chandy-Lamport algorithm with Epoch Snapshotting algorithm.
+We sent `snapshot` to certain initial vertex to initialize a snapshot(epoch).
+Each snapshot has a marker, when a vertex receives the marker, it records its state.
+After receiving all markers, the vertex is ready to iterative k-hop neighborhood aggregations.
+The marker and messages kept causality across aggregation steps and epochs through a FIFO channel, which is impletmented by TCP Socket.

-5. Performance Evaluation: We provided two versions of solutions based on message-passing protocol: Socket and RPC.
-We conducted benchmarks to evaluate and compare the performance of each solution, focusing on both the time complexity of individual lines of code within our functions and memory usage of each functions.
+5. Performance Evaluation: For Message-Pasing-Based training, we provided and compared two versions of solutions based on Socket and RPC.
+To compare the message-based training approach to marker-based training method, we used the same message passing protocol: TCP Socket.
+The key metrics we applied include training execution time, which will provide the efficiency of each method; the number of messages, which could help understand the throughput capabilities; and the number of sockets utilized, as this might affect scalability and resource usage.

 ## Run